 The grades on the thesis are set by appointed examiners after consultation with the supervisor.
 The examiner and the supervisor should not be the same person.
-On request, students may have their credits translated to ECTS-marks A, B, C, D, E, FX, F.

 Assessment Criteria

 Five general criteria are the base for the examiners assessment:

 - A. Knowledge and understanding

 - B. Planning and Implementation

 - C. Results, analysis and interpretation

 - D. Oral presentation and communication

 - E. Written presentation.